 Lead and manage the evaluation framework for the Quit Victoria program.

 Conceive, design and implement evaluations of tobacco control media campaigns and smoking cessation services.

 Provide expert research and evaluation advice to Quit Program managers and contribute to strategic planning.

 Commission data collection and analyse, interpret, write up and present results

 Take your next career step in leadership of behavioural research and evaluation, working in cancer prevention.

 We are looking for someone with:

-A tertiary degree in psychology, social sciences, public health or related discipline AND experience working in a research or evaluation environment
+Master’s degree in behavioural science, public health or related discipline and substantial experience in an evaluation, research or population monitoring related environment.

 What we can offer you

 A base salary within range $95,000 to $110,000 pa plus superannuation and access to a generous not-for-profit salary packaging program (up to $18,550 of your salary tax-free) https://www.accesspay.com.au/employee/what-is-salary-packaging/